brandonyeoxg/addressbook-level1/README.md

 > The file path must contain a valid file name and a valid parent directory.<br>
   File name is valid if it has an extension and no reserved characters (OS-dependent).<br>
   Parent directory is valid if it exists.<br>
-  Note for non-Windows users: only 'regular' files are acceptable.<br>
+  Note for non-Windows users: if the file already exists, it must be a 'regular' file.<br>

 > When running the program inside Eclipse, there is a way to set command line parameters before running the program.